The-Balance-FFXIV/balance-static/content/jobs/ranged/dancer/basic-guide.md

 In a vacuum where gear and skill level is equal the priority would be such:

-SAM > RPR/MNK > DRG/SMN/BLM/NIN/RDM > MCH > BRD > DNC
+NIN > MNK/RPR > DRG/SAM > RDM/BLM > SMN > MCH > BRD > DNC

 Dance partner does stack, so if you’re ever in a situation where you have two Dancers in a dungeon, you can partner each other.

 (Esprit generation is only a minor consideration as this is largely standardized between different jobs.)

 There is also a dance partner calculator which you can use to determine exactly who the best value dance partner is.
-This tool is still being updated for the Endwalker changes, but can be found [here](http://partnercalc.herokuapp.com).
+It can be found [here](http://partnercalc.herokuapp.com).

 # Your rotation